-Pursuant to the Public School Finance Act, as amended by HB 20-1418, for the 2020 property tax year (2021 tax collection year), a school district's property tax levy to fund the local share of its Total Program is to be as follows: (a) for school districts that have obtained voter approval to retain and spend revenues in excess of the property tax revenue limitation imposed on such school districts by TABOR (such voter approval commonly referred to as being "de-Bruced"), the lesser of: (i) 27.000 mills (one mill equals \$0.001); (ii) the number of mills that the school district would have been required to levy pursuant to the Public School Finance Act for the 2020 property tax year if not for the unauthorized reductions in the school district's mill levy in property tax years following the property tax year in which the school district obtained voter approval to retain and spend revenue in excess of the property tax revenue limitation imposed on the school district by TABOR, which reductions resulted from the unauthorized application of Section 2(a)(iii) of the Public School Finance Act as it existed before May 9, 20071; or (iii) the number of mills that will generate property tax revenue in an amount equal to the school district's Total Program for the applicable budget year minus the amount of specific ownership tax revenue paid to the school district; and (b) for school districts that have not obtained voter approval to retain and spend revenues in excess of the property tax revenue limitation imposed on such school districts by TABOR, the lesser of: (i) 27.000 mills; (ii) the number of mills that the school district levied in the preceding year; or (iii) the number of mills that the school district may levy under TABOR.
-If pursuant to the foregoing a school district is required to levy a greater number of mills than it levied in the 2019 property tax year, the Board of Education of the school district is required to grant a temporary property tax credit equal to the amount of the increase.
+Pursuant to the Public School Finance Act, for the 2021 property tax year (2022 tax collection year) and each property tax year thereafter, except as otherwise provided below for reorganized school districts, a school district's property tax levy to fund the local share of its Total Program is to be the lesser of: (i) the number of mills that will generate property tax revenue in an amount equal to the school district's total program for the applicable budget year minus the amount of specific ownership tax revenue paid to the school district (regardless of the applicability of Section 22-54-104(5)(g), C.R.S., for the purposes of this clause a school district's Total Program is to be the amount calculated pursuant to Section 22-54-104(2), C.R.S.); (ii) for a school district that has not obtained voter approval to retain and spend revenue in excess of the property tax revenue limitation imposed on the school district by TABOR (such voter approval commonly referred to as being "de-Bruced"), the number of mills that the school district may levy under the property tax revenue limitation imposed on the school district by TABOR.
+In calculating local growth for purposes of determining the property tax revenue limitation imposed on a school district by TABOR, a school district's student enrollment is the school district's funded pupil count; (iii) the number of mills that the school district levied in the preceding year; or (iv) 27.000 mills.

+For the 2021 property tax year (2022 tax collection year) and each property tax year thereafter, if there is a reorganization pursuant to Article 30 of Title 22, C.R.S., that results in the creation of a new school district, then in the first year of operation the new school district, the school's property tax levy to fund the local share of its Total Program is to be the lesser of: (i) 27.000 mills; or (ii) the number of mills that will generate property tax revenue in an amount equal to the School district's Total Program for the first year of operation minus the amount of specific ownership tax revenue paid to the school district.
+Regardless of the applicability of Section 22-54-104(5)(g), C.R.S., for the purposes of this clause the school district's Total Program is to be the amount calculated pursuant to Section 22-54-104(2), C.R.S.

+If pursuant to the foregoing paragraphs a school district is required to levy a greater number of mills than it levied in the 2019 property tax year, the Board of Education of the school district is required to grant a temporary property tax credit equal to the amount of the increase.
 The amount of revenue attributable to the number of mills for which there is a tax credit is not included in calculating the State share of the school district's Total Program.
 See also "Taxpayer's Bill of Rights" below and "INVESTMENT CONSIDERATIONS - Repayment of Program Loans."